 I don’t know what makes others respond, I can’t speak for them, I can only speak for what makes me respond.

 I have been fortunate enough to never have to initiate or find people to talk to on the apps.
-I do feel like there is a shortage of native Americans that speak English that are learning other languages.
-So I feel like for people looking to talk to native English speakers you’re in a competition.
+I do feel like there is a shortage of native American English speakers that are learning other languages (besides maybe Spanish or Italian).
+If you are looking to talk to native English speakers, be prepared, you are in a competition.

 #1 You have to shine.